 I hope you’ve had a good summer and are starting to enjoy the fall colors.
 I spent much of this summer visiting with people in our community and hearing what issues matter the most to them.
 Also in order to do a more informed job at the legislature, I’ve been touring Minnesota looking at various farming and industrial sites to discuss issues surrounding land and water use.

 Minnesota has been a pioneer in farming techniques and agricultural stewardship.
 As large-scale industrial farming has replaced family farms, we’ve seen many changes on the rural landscape over the years.
-Those changes include both economic and environmental impacts that some argue have made farming while preserving soil and water quality more challenging.
+Those changes include both economic and environmental impacts that some argue have made farming while preserving soil and water quality more challenging, if not impossible.
 Many of the places I’ve visited in rural Minnesota shared these concerns and highlighted efforts being made to mitigate these negative impacts.

 I visited sustainable farms in Rice County and visited cover cropping and crop rotation efforts near Byron, MN that show promise on a number of fronts.
 A land use expo near Blooming Prairie talked about controlled manure spreading techniques to reduce the use of chemical fertilizer.